FotieMConstant/chatline/README.md

 # streamline

 ## Server script
-The sewrver script is in the root directory, just hit `node server.js` to start the node server for the sockets.
+The server script is in the root directory, just hit `node server.js` to start the node server for the sockets.
 Also there is a test route `http://localhost:port/testconnection` to test the connection between the client and the server socket

 ## Project setup
 ```